 Behavioral Health Services

-Behavioral Health Services (BHS) offers various programs and services designed to support wellness.
+Maniilaq Association’s Behavioral Health Services (BHS) department offers various programs and services designed to support wellness and mental well-being.
 We promote individuals becoming managers of their own healing and believe in the importance of holistic health and recovery for the individual, the family, and the community.

-Maniilaq Counseling and Recovery Services (MCRC) provides culturally relevant mental health and substance abuse treatment to the Northwest Arctic Borough and Point Hope.
+Counseling and Recovery Services (CRC) provides culturally relevant mental health and substance abuse treatment to the Northwest Arctic Borough and Point Hope.
 We accept individuals of all ages from various lifestyles and backgrounds.
 Services are family-centered and include individual and family therapy, play therapy, crisis counseling, and other modalities as necessary.
 We use comprehensive assessments with recommendations for treatment tailored to the individual’s or family’s strengths and needs.
-It is the intention of our agency to engage and support our consumers for successful outcomes.
-If a person’s needs are unable to be met, we will refer the individual for the appropriate level of care.
+Our agency intends to engage and support our consumers for successful outcomes.
+If a person’s needs cannot be met, we will refer the individual for the appropriate level of care.
 We provide a Level I Outpatient Treatment facility with early intervention, outpatient, and continuing care services.
 This assists consumers in transitioning to a residential facility, if appropriate.

 MCRC provides the following services:

-- Mental Health – with Master level or above Itinerant Therapist provides a broad range of mental services including assessments, psychotherapy, and outpatient counseling for adults and adolescents, marital and family therapy, anger management, and 24-hour on-call services for mental health crises.
+- Mental Health – with a Master’s level or above Itinerant Therapist provides a broad range of mental services including assessments, psychotherapy, and outpatient counseling for adults and adolescents, marital and family therapy, anger management, and 24-hour on-call services for mental health crises.

 - Outpatient (OP) and enhanced OP alcohol/drug treatment – with Chemical Dependency Counselors (CDCs) at various levels of training and Behavioral Health Aides (BHAs)